bwinkers/system-of-record/docs/how-this-was-built.md

 ## Tests

-- Can you access the API andpoint
+- Can I access the API endpoint?
+- Can I test the Lambda directly?
+- Can I see logs of my activity?

+## Add QLDB Support

+### Require modules

+### Define QLDB

+### Grant Lambda permissions to QLDB

 ### Define the API root for the Gateway